swdunlop/zugzug-go/README.md

 ## Getting Started

 Zug Zug is a Go module, so you can just import it into your project and start using its packages.
-See [./examples](./examples) for some simple examples of how to use Zug Zug.
+See [./example](./example) for some a simple example of how to use Zug Zug.

 ## License